Collider phenomenology of new neutral scalars in a flavoured multi-Higgs model: Benchmark model

 The recently proposed BGL-like Next-to-Minimal Two Higgs Doublet Model (BGL-NTHDM) has been thoroughly discussed both from the theoretical and phenomenological points of view in \cite{Ferreira:2022zil}.
 Here, for completeness of information, we briefly present its key features.
 The BGL structure results from a global flavour $\mathrm{U(1)}$ symmetry, broken once the Higgs doublets and the scalar singlet develop vacuum expectation values (VEVs) \cite{Branco:1996bq}.
 The allowed Yukawa interactions read as

-where the index $a=1,2$ runs over the two doublets and all the matrices are written in the flavour basis, with $\Gamma_a$, $\Delta_a$ being the Yukawa matrices for down-quarks, up-quarks and $\Pi_a$, $\Sigma_a$ are the charged lepton and neutrino Yukawa matrices, respectively.
-Besides, here $B$ and $C$ are the Majorana-like Yukawa couplings whereas $A$ is a Majorana mass term for the right-handed neutrinos.
+where the index $a=1,2$ runs over the two doublets $\Phi^a$ and all the matrices are written in the flavour basis, with $\Gamma_a$, $\Delta_a$ being the Yukawa matrices for down-quarks, up-quarks and $\Pi_a$, $\Sigma_a$ are the charged lepton and neutrino Yukawa matrices, respectively.
+Besides, here $B$ and $C$ are the Majorana-like Yukawa couplings with a complex SU(2) singlet scalar field $S$, whereas $A$ is a Majorana mass term for the right-handed neutrinos.
 We adopt the notation where $\tilde{\Phi}\equiv i \sigma_2{\Phi}^*$ and the superscript $0$ indicates that the fields are written in the gauge basis.
 The textures of the quark-sector Yukawa matrices are given as

 while those of the charged and neutral leptons read as

 In the gauge basis, the fermion mass matrices can be cast as

 where $u,d,e$ denote up, down quarks and charged leptons, while $v_1$ and $v_2$ are the VEVs arising from the first and second Higgs doublets, respectively.
 Such mass matrices can be rotated to the physical basis via bi-unitary transformations.